By Susan Roach

 Turn the dough out into the greased stoneware bowl.
 Cover with plastic wrap and let rise for 90 minutes in a warm spot.
-I use the top of my toaster oven, set on 120º F, and now on rack #8 in my bigger Breville toaster oven, on its proof setting, at 80º F. I’ve also set the bowl on top of my toaster oven set to 100º F, putting kitchen towels over the bowl to keep the heat in.
+I used the top of my smaller toaster oven, set on 120º F, and now on rack #8 in my bigger Breville toaster oven, on its proof setting, at 80º F. I’ve also set the bowl on top of my toaster oven set to 100º F, putting kitchen towels over the bowl to keep the heat in.

 Place on floured chopping boards and let rise for another 60 minutes.

 Flatten each ball gently, and let rise for 15 minutes more, while you preheat the pizza stone and the oven to 375°F. Be sure that the oven rack is in the center shelf of the oven, not up or down.

 Before putting the balls in the oven, mark them using one of these methods: